ObjectModules/deploy/Mapping-Merging.md

 **Without _The Fourth_ all is nothing!**

-You may found that on every step of process, we always gave you an example or more in our daily lives for a kind of every process that we presented.
+You may found that on every step of process, we always gave you an example or more in sense way on our daily lives for a kind of every processes that we presented.

 Here we apologize for not doing so.

 Since the time when we found this concept, we took our position to always give our respect to _The Fourth_.
-So we leave this to you as you may find the sense way by yourself.
+So we leave this to you as you may find such of the sense way by yourself.

 Let's continue on the _[[next section|Mapping-Settlement]]_.
 ***